 In 2009, I packed up all my belongings and moved to New Zealand, where I obtained permanent residence status.
 NZ wasn’t my cup of tea, so in 2011 I sold every thing I owned except for two suitcases of clothes, a camera, a really big knife, and my laptop, and moved to Paris, where I spent my time walking the streets, taking photos, and writing my first novel, Every.
 Unfortunately, France did not want to grant me permanent residence status, so I returned to Brooklyn in 2012.

-Currently, I am working as a web designer/developer and photographer; taking on film projects when a good one comes along; and have started to create characters, in conjunction with the talented Marcy Milks, for a series of short films inspired by my latest musical compositions.
+Currently, I am working as a web designer/developer and photographer; and am taking on film projects when a good one comes along.